-Current legislative intentions regarding emissions trading for the buildings and road transport sectors envision an introduction of a separate but adjacent to the EU ETS emissions trading system.
+The legislative set-up regarding emissions trading for the buildings and road transport sectors introduces a separate but adjacent to the EU ETS emissions trading system.

 New